code-differently/code-differently-25-q1/lesson_00/JustinEKlund.md/README.md

 Visual learner.
 I learn things or can comprehend things better seeing a visual example. visual examples give me the most amount of details so I can take the best steps moving forward.

 ## Best ways to reach me
 Not an early bird at all. preferably not mornings but if it has to be a morning after 9am.
-Email is the most formal way to reach me but a text would always be the quickest. (im a 2000's baby so text is what i grew up with) also another way is by a social media dm.
+Email is the most formal way to reach me but a text would always be the quickest. (im a 2000's baby so text is what i grew up with) Also another way is by a social media dm.
 I check all my streams of communication daily but you will most likely get an answer quicker on an off day through a text.

 ## Other fun facts to know
 * I have been making music since 2018 i make all diffrent kinds of music